ZeanQin/zeanqin.github.io/_posts/2019-09-09-definitive-guide-typescript.md

 When your TypeScript file needs to use these libraries, you can use an ambient declaration file for that third party library.
 An ambient declaration file by convention is stored in a `.d.ts` file, and it contains ambient declarations that describe the types that would have been there, had the third party library been written in TypeScript.

+Your TypeScript file that uses these ambient declaration files will then be compiled into plain JavaScript using the variable/functions provided by the third party library.

 > The [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repository contains a lot of high quality TypeScript defintions for some popular JavaScript libraries.

 An example using ambient declaration in a TypeScript file is as below,